SnehaVarshney11/ReactJS/README.md

 run - npm install create-react-app -g <br>
 run - create-react-app<app-name> <br>

+<b>NOTE -></b> Use npx to create a React project because it ensures you're using the latest version of create-react-app without needing to install it globally.
+It's simpler and avoids potential version conflicts.

 ‼ <b>Components -</b>  <br>
 <img src="/Assests/Component.png" alt="Component"> <br>
 * They are reusable. <br>
 * Component code is placed on JavaScript file.
 E.g.- AppComponent is placed in App.js <br>
 * There are 2 types of component -

-1. Stateless Functional Component - Like as JS Function, return HTML (JSX) which describes the UI.
+<b><u>Stateless Functional Component -</u></b> Like as JS Function, return HTML (JSX) which describes the UI.
 Need to import only one component i.e. React
 ```
 function Welcome(props) {
     return <h1>Welcome, {props.name}</h1>;
 }
 ```

-2. Stateful Class Component - Like regular ES6 classes that extend component class from react library.
+<b><u>Stateful Class Component -</u></b> Like regular ES6 classes that extend component class from react library.
 Must contain render method which return HTML.
 Need to import two components i.e. React and component class from react. <br>
 <b>create class and class should be extend component and class has to implement render function which will return null or some HTML. </b>
 ```
 class Welcome extends React.Component{